About me

 Publications

 Jannis Vamvas and Rico Sennrich.
 2024.
 Linear-time Minimum Bayes Risk Decoding with Reference Aggregation.
-Pre-print. [cite] [code]
+In Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers), pages 790–801, Bangkok, Thailand.
+Association for Computational Linguistics. [cite] [code]

 Jannis Vamvas, Noëmi Aepli and Rico Sennrich.
 2024.
 Modular Adaptation of Multilingual Encoders to Written Swiss German Dialect.
 In Proceedings of the 1st Workshop on Modular and Open Multilingual NLP (MOOMIN 2024), pages 16–23, St Julians, Malta.
 Association for Computational Linguistics. [cite] [code] [model] [blog]